Special effects of Batman Returns: Selina's fall

-Flying umbrella
+Flying umbrellas

 True to his comic book origins, the Penguin arms himself with a variety of weaponized umbrellas.
 One such umbrella, equipped with helicopter-like spinning blades, features in a scene where it airlifts the Penguin off the ground.
-To achieve this effect, DeVito was physically suspended by a custom rig designed by Gaspar and his crew: "We had an apparatus hooked up behind the set which actually picked him up through a metal strap that was around his waist," Gaspar explained.
+To achieve this effect, DeVito was physically suspended by a custom rig designed by Gaspar and his crew: "We had an apparatus hooked up behind the set which actually picked him up through a metal strap that was around his waist", Gaspar explained.
 "It was like a levitation system, with a forty-foot aluminum track on wheels.
 An arm would come out through the wall and pick him up.
 The camera had to follow him up at just the right angle so as not to see the mechanical arm coming from the wall to his body."
 The spinning umbrella itself was vacuformed to conceal a small, gear-driven motor.
 Once activated, a separate ceiling mechanism triggered the release of the umbrella's "gores"—the curved panels—which flew off in all directions.

 The first attempt to film the scene resulted in an unexpected delay: the mechanical arm's counterweight was not properly balanced against DeVito's weight, leaving the actor dangling forty feet above the set.
 DeVito remained in good spirits, joking with the crew for the twenty minutes it took to fix the issue.